ga4gh/vrs/docs/source/appendices/truncated_digest_collision_analysis.rst

 Summary of equations
 ~~~~~~~~~~~~~~~~~~~~

-We may now summarize equations often seen online to analyze the
+We may now summarize equations to approximate the probability of digest
-probability of digest collisions.
+collisions.

 .. list-table:: Summary of Equations
    :header-rows: 1